Buying a Home

 - For a quick overview, provided by the Mortgage Bankers Association, go to

 - VA loan eligibility - loans for those who have served in the Military.
-For answers to frequently asked questions, go to U.S. Department of Veterans Affairs website.
+Go to U.S. Department of Veterans Affairs website for frequently asked questions.

 - What is "contract for deed"?